Getting Started with Conduit

 return hmac.compare_digest(expected, header)

-If you need to rotate the secret, use the Rotate secret button on the webhook detail page in the UI.
+To rotate the secret, use the Rotate secret button on the webhook detail page in the UI.

 6. Test your webhook